-Assumption 3.1.1 (Condition I) Let K be a class of L-structures which admit a monotone idempotent closure operation cl taking subsets of $M \in K$ to substructures of M such that cl has finite character.
+Assumption 3.1.1 (Condition I) Let K be a class of L-structures which admit a monotone idempotent closure operation cl which has finite character.
+Further, for every X, $cl(X) \in K$ .

 Let G be a subset of H, H' and all three be in K. A map from $X \subset H - G$ to $X' \subset H' - G$ is called a partial G-monomorphism if its union with the identity map on G preserves quantifier free formulas.